-The number of meetings held by the Board of Directors including meetings of the committees of the Board and the number of meetings attended by each of the Directors during the financial year ended 30 June 2022 were as follows:
+The number of meetings held by the Board of Directors including meetings of the committees of the Board and the number of meetings attended by each of the Directors during the financial year ended 30 June 2023 were as follows:

-Full meeting: Full meetings of Directors committees - overnance, veration
+Full meetings s of Directors Audit & Go committees - overnance, eration

-Α В Α В
+A В A В

 Fred Grimwade 11 11 3 3

 David Brown 11 11

 David Kiggins 11 11 3 3

 Vance Stazzonelli 11 11

-A = Meetings held during the time the director held office or was a member of the Committee during the year.
+- A = Meetings held during the time the director held office or was a member of the Committee during the year.

-B = Meetings attended.
+- B = Meetings attended.

-= Not a member of the relevant Committee.
+- = Not a member of the relevant Committee.